reddaviesj/tech_test/plan.md

 Starting Test at 19:50
 Pausing at 20:40 - Outlines of tests written.
 Will need to move on to interface abstraction to make the tests actually useful and valid though, as I need a way to mock the behaviour.
 Resuming 19:25
 Pausing at 20:30 - abstracted out datastores to allow testability.
+Resuming at 19:30